 Overview: Employers must remain compliant with the various federal and state laws and regulations that impose reporting requirements.
 While many of these requirements vary depending on an employer's industry or its contractual relationships, most employers must comply with equal employment opportunity (EEO) reporting requirements.
 In addition, the Occupational Safety and Health Administration (OSHA) requires a number of reports depending on the employer's particular circumstances.
 Regarding environmental protections, employers in certain states may have additional requirements than those imposed by the federal Environmental Protection Agency (EPA).
 Employers in the pharmaceutical industry have different reporting requirements than those in the transportation sector.
-However, reporting of new hires, retirement benefits and health and welfare plans are subject to strict regulatory rules across industry sectors.
+However, reporting of new hires, retirement benefits and health and welfare plans are subject to strict regulatory rules across industries.

 Although some employers may view such requirements as costly and onerous, proper recordkeeping practices and sound internal audit procedures will lessen the possibility of future fines and penalties.